syncfusion-content/winui-docs/winui/Scheduler/Day-Week-Views.md

 ## Full screen scheduler

-The WinUI scheduler time interval height can be adjusted based on screen height by changing the value of [TimeIntervalSize](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeIntervalSize) property to `-1.` It will auto-fit to the screen height and width.
+The WinUI scheduler time interval height can be adjusted based on screen height by changing the value of [TimeIntervalSize](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeIntervalSize) property to `-1.` It will auto-fit to the screen height in day , week and workweek views.

 {% tabs %}
 {% highlight xaml %}